 Photo: Gabriella Clare Marino for unsplash

-All restrictions, as they applied in the city and concerned the «red» zone, remain unchanged.
-The only exception will be the resumption of classes on Monday 15 November for elementary school students.
+All other restrictions, as they applied in the city and concerned the «red» zone, remain unchanged from 30 October:

-The rules: In particular, the work of public catering establishments (restaurants, cafes), shopping malls, non-food markets and shops, holding mass events, etc. is prohibited.
+In particular, the work of public catering establishments (restaurants, cafes), shopping malls, non-food markets and shops, holding mass events, etc. is technically prohibited.
 But, the restrictions will not apply if 100% of organisers, employees, and visitors to these institutions (events) are vaccinated or can show proof of a negative test from within the previous 72 hours.
-Around the city you will see most places are open.
+Around the city you will see most, if not all, places are open.

 With the introduction of the «red» level of quarantine, the following are the rules:

 - Public transport can function with 50% seats occupied by passengers, and if the drivers have a «green» Covid-certificate, confirming full vaccination, or a negative PCR-test.
 If the situation will worsen, «green» certificates will also be obligatory for passengers, as it’s already been introduced in Kyiv;

 - To travel between regions, passengers must have a negative PCR or express test or coronavirus vaccination certificate;